notkohlrexo/roblox-auth-to-cookie/README.md

 # Credits
-  H0nda released a way to spoof a IP address of your wish on roblox endpoints.
+  H0nda released a way to spoof a IP address of your wish on roblox endpoints.<br>
   I've rewritten it in node.js & slightly modified it in python.